Using a Custom Domain

 Authorization: Bearer <access_token>

-Get a specific domain
+Get one domain

 GET /api/v1/domains/dom_01HX...